 |

 This utility is the workhorse of our system.
-It handles three scenarios:
+It handles masking individual values, masking method parameters in bulk, and creating masked string representations of entire objects.

 Step 3: Custom Exception Handler for Stack Traces#